Mathématique: Chapter 61

 They stared at one another in silence.

-“I agree,” Rush replied, evenly.
+“I agree,” Rush replied evenly.

-Rush snatched the device and stepped back in one smooth motion, the gun trained directly at Sheppard’s left eye.
+Rush snatched the device and stepped back in one smooth motion, the gun trained at Sheppard’s left eye.

 “John Sheppard,” Rush said.
 “J Shep?”